snowlxt/Spotify-Music-Data-Analytics/README.md

 * Valence
 * Tempo

-**Target variable** -
+**Target variable** - 'popularity'
 Referring to the distribution of the attribute ‘popularity’, there are few songs that report a popularity of over 60, which is only 3 thousand out of over 20 thousand tracks.
-Therefore, we cut the sample into two bins: tracks with popularity over 60 are classified as popular songs and others as unpopular songs.
-We labeled the popular songs as 1 and unpopular ones as 0 under the new binary popularity attribute.
-As with many other classification models, we run into a class imbalance problem.
-Since there are so many more instances of class 0 than of class 1, the models we train will tend to classify most songs as class 1.
-Even though this results in an extremely high accuracy, the results are ultimately impractical because most, if not all, of class 1’s are categorized incorrectly.
-Therefore, we use two methods: we oversample the minority class and also try SMOTE (Synthetic Minority Over-sampling Technique) on the training set.
-In this way, our classification models are able to capture more variation in the data.
-The non-preprocessed testing set is then used to validate the models.
+Therefore, I cut the sample into two bins: tracks with popularity over 60 are classified as popular songs and others as unpopular songs.
+I labeled the popular songs as 1 and unpopular ones as 0 under the new binary popularity attribute.